awsdocs/aws-ios-developer-guide/doc_source/s3transferutility.rst

 Configuring the Application Delegate
 ------------------------------------

-The Transfer Utility for iOS (Beta) uses the background transfer feature in iOS to continue data transfers even when your app isn't running.
+The Transfer Utility for iOS uses the background transfer feature in iOS to continue data transfers even when your app isn't running.

 Call the following class method in your ``- application:handleEventsForBackgroundURLSession:completionHandler:``